croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 ## Chapter 3 Loose Ends

+### ? - Configuration

+In this episode, we explore how configuration in Flask works and we clean up our Blog and Post classes a bit by adding some configuration to our application.

 ### ? - Generating a Feed

 This episode demonstrates how easy it is to use the underlying Werkzeug library within a Flask app by using the [AtomFeed][atom] class to generate a Atom feed for our blog.